coleandreoli/Job_Shop_Scheduling_Benchmark_Environments_and_Instances/README.md

 ## Job Shop Scheduling Implementation for Frappe Framework

 ### Overview:
-This repository provides a comprehensive benchmarking environment for a variety of machine scheduling problems, including Job Shop Scheduling (JSP), Flow Shop Scheduling (FSP), Flexible Job Shop Scheduling (FJSP), FJSP with Assembly constraints (FAJSP), FJSP with Sequence-Dependent Setup Times (FJSP-SDST), and the online FJSP (with online job arrivals).
-It aims to be a centralized hub for researchers, practitioners, and enthusiasts interested in tackling machine scheduling challenges.
+This repository provides a variety of Job Shop Scheduler implementations, including Job Shop Scheduling (JSP), Flow Shop Scheduling (FSP), Flexible Job Shop Scheduling (FJSP), FJSP with Assembly constraints (FAJSP), FJSP with Sequence-Dependent Setup Times (FJSP-SDST), and the online FJSP (with online job arrivals).
+It aims to adapt these Schedulers for implemented with the Frappe Framework as a multipurpose scheduling environment.

 ### Solution Methods:
 The repository includes exact, heuristic and learning based solution methods, each compatible with one or more machine scheduling problem variants: